Visiting Kensington Palace: All you need to know, updated for 2025

 Seasonal exhibits

 Kensington Palace often features interesting temporary exhibits that can be a mix of the contemporary and the historic.
 These can include anything from photography exhibits to full-blown immersive experiences.
+They usually change each year for tourist season.

 I think this is a really fun aspect of the palace tour experience.
 I like what they are trying to do with this.
 Making use of these grand spaces for entertaining exhibits can appeal across age groups and levels of interest, and can make visiting a historic site like this more engaging.